Digital Forensics and Privacy: What You Need to Know

 The steps of digital forensics

-For digital evidence to be accepted in court, it has to be handled and prepared in a specific way in order to maintain confidentiality, privacy, and chain of custody demands.
+For digital evidence to be accepted in court, it has to be handled and prepared in a specific way to maintain confidentiality, privacy, and chain of custody demands.

-As noted in step four, it’s crucial to prepare the digital evidence for FOIA requests and for court, and one of the most important aspects to consider within this step is the privacy and personally identifiable information (PII) of the individuals in or mentioned in this data.
+As noted in step four, it’s crucial to prepare the digital evidence for FOIA requests and for court.
+One of the most important aspects to consider within this step is the privacy and personally identifiable information (PII) of the individuals in or mentioned in this data.

 How to protect privacy during a digital investigation